treseco/ctf_writeups/LACTF_2024/writeups.md

 `game.jar`: Java archive data (JAR)
 ***
 ##### Solve
-We are provide with a `jar` file that we can open with a tool like (decompiler.com)[https://www.decompiler.com/]. by looking at `JavaIsland.java` and running the file will show us that the program presents the user with a series of choices and will only print the flag when the correct sequence is executed. `JavaIsland.java` reveals that the target.
+We are provide with a `jar` file that we can open with a tool like [decompiler.com](https://www.decompiler.com/).
+By looking at `JavaIsland.java` and running the file will show us that the program presents the user with a series of choices and will only print the flag when the correct sequence is executed. `JavaIsland.java` reveals that the target.

 ```java
 case 3: